-A Sampling Information Notice containing essential information, such as the anticipated sample size, is sent in November or beginning of December of year n+1 to the Sampling Contact Person who is normally part of the national Inspectorate Services, but for some National Competent Authorities belongs to other services.
-This is done in order to identify as early as possible any issue that might be linked to the availability of the required amount of pharmaceutical units and give National Authorities enough time to organise sample collection.
-A calculation of the required number of pharmaceutical dosage units is attached to the letter in order to make the request more transparent.
+A Sampling Information Notice containing essential information, such as the anticipated sample size, can be sent in Q4 of year n+1 to the Sampling Contact Person who is normally part of the national Inspectorate Services, but for some National Competent Authorities belongs to other services.
+This is done to identify as early as possible any issue that might be linked to the availability of the required number of pharmaceutical units and give National Authorities enough time to organise sample collection.